What Do These 5 Food Cravings Mean

 1) Poor Diet:

-Our bodies are robbed of antioxidants and fiber from fresh fruits and vegetables and our choice of proteins lack essential amino acids, healthy fats and vitamins.
-Improve your intake of nutrients by swapping soda with herbal teas, consuming probiotic rich foods like sauerkraut and pickles and limiting your intake of processed foods.
-Following these recommendations will improve your digestion, starve off food cravings, increase nutrient absorption and relieve symptoms of nutrient deficiency.
+Our bodies are robbed of antioxidants and fiber from fresh fruits and vegetables and our choice of proteins lacks essential amino acids, healthy fats, and vitamins.
+Improve your intake of nutrients by swapping soda with herbal teas, consuming probiotic rich foods like sauerkraut and pickles, and limiting your intake of processed foods.
+Following these recommendations will improve your digestion, starve off food cravings, increase nutrient absorption, and relieve symptoms of nutrient deficiency.

 2) Chronic Stress: